 The Extra-Terratorial Jurisdiction (ETJ) is a designated buffer area located just outside of the city limits.
 Each municipality is afforded an ETJ by the Texas Local Government Code as a method of defining potential growth and future service boundaries.
 An ETJ boundary cannot overlap with another municipality's ETJ, and property owners cannot elect which boundary they want to be part of, unless mutually agreed upon by the municipalities.

 The extent of an ETJ is dependent on the population size of the municipality.
-A municipality’s population only incorporates those within the City Limits and does not include the residents within the ETJ.
-An ETJ can extend as little as ½ mile (less than 5,000 inhabitants) or as much as 5 miles (100,000 inhabitants or more).
-Until just recently, the City of Pflugerville has maintained a 2 mile ETJ (25,000 to 49,000 inhabitants).
+A municipality's population only incorporates those within the City Limits and does not include the residents within the ETJ.
+An ETJ can extend as little as one half mile (less than 5,000 inhabitants) or as much as 5 miles (100,000 inhabitants or more).
+Until just recently, the City of Pflugerville has maintained a 2-mile ETJ (25,000 to 49,000 inhabitants).

 Land division is regulated through the Subdivision Process

-The fireworks ban is regulated up to 5,000 ft. from the City Limits
+The fireworks ban is regulated up to 5,000 feet from the City Limits

-Tree preservation requirements are enforced up to 5,000 ft from the City Limits
+Tree preservation requirements are enforced up to 5,000 feet from the City Limits

 The city may abate any public nuisance in the ETJ if it is a danger to the public health.
 Such nuisances typically consist of dumping, noxious odors, and junk vehicles.

 What Is Not Regulated in the City of Forney ETJ?

 Fire and Emergency Services through their applicable districts